 Set bit 7 of the data quality flag ("time tag is questionable") to 1. ?If possible, add blockette 500, field 10 ("Clock status") indicating the linear drift (i.e. "Unmeasured linear drift on Seascan MCXO, expected order(1e-8)")?

 Leap seconds

-Leap seconds should be corrected in the data and the record containing the leap second should be flagged.
-A StationXML comment should be added describing the correction.
+Leap seconds should be corrected in the data and the record containing the leap second flagged.
+It may also be useful to state in the StationXML how the correction was made?